All official European Union website addresses are in the europa.eu domain.

 The calculation of the consumption of controlled substances under the Montreal Protocol (in both figures) excludes non-virgin imports and exports, substances intended for feedstock and process agent use, as well as new substances.

-In the EU-27, ODS are only used, to the extent allowed by the Montreal Protocol and the EU Ozone Regulation.
+ODS are only used in Member States, to the extent allowed by the Montreal Protocol and the EU Ozone Regulation.
 In line with this legislation, there are only a few exemptions to the overall phase out of ODS.
-Exemptions concern for instance some industrial processes, firefighting, laboratory and analytical uses.
+Exemptions in some industrial processes such as; firefighting, laboratory and analytical uses.

-The EU’s Ozone Regulation ambition is higher than the Montreal Protocol in force at the global scale in many aspects.
-For instance, the EU Regulation has a quicker phase-out schedule, covers more substances and regulates not only substances in bulk, but also those contained in products and equipment, thereby showcasing the EU’s ambitions to effectively address factors which are slowing down ozone hole recovery.
+In many aspects, the EU’s Ozone Regulation ambition is higher than the Montreal Protocol that is in force at the global scale.
+For instance, the EU Regulation has a quicker phase-out schedule, covers more substances and regulates not only substances in bulk, but also those contained in products and equipment.
+This showcases the EU’s ambitions to effectively address factors which are slowing down ozone hole recovery.

-In 2022, the consumption of controlled substances amounted to -3,623 metric tonnes, down from 1,176 metric tonnes in 2021.
-Consumption in metric tonnes in 2021 was a result of significant stocking of quantities for ‘Feedstock outside the EU’ which were thereby not reflected in total exports.
-As for 2022, the negative consumption is due to destruction exceeding imports, as production and exports largely cancel each other out.
-The consumption of controlled substances, when expressed in metric tonnes, was largely driven by consumption of CTC.
-Expressed in ODP tonnes, consumption in 2022 amounted to -3,900 ODP tonnes, down from 1,627 ODP tonnes in 2021.
+In 2023, EU consumption of controlled ozone-depleting substances amounted to 1,306 metric tonnes, up from -2,954 metric tonnes in 2022.
+Positive consumption in metric tonnes in 2023 is the result of significant stocking of quantities for ‘Feedstock outside the EU’ which were not reflected in total exports.
+The consumption of controlled substances, when expressed in metric tonnes, was largely driven by consumption of CTC, which is a chemical used as a raw material for manufacture of other chemicals and products.
+Expressed in ODP tonnes, consumption in 2023 amounted to 1,778 ODP tonnes, up from -3,165 ODP tonnes in 2022.

 For more information and data reported by companies under the Ozone Regulation, see the online ODS data viewer.